-Kohima Camp, Nagaland, introduced by 'The Ultimate Travelling Camp' - after rain forests.
+Introduced by 'The Ultimate Travelling Camp'

 The picturesque state of Nagaland is bound by Assam in the west; Myanmar in the east; Arunachal Pradesh in the north and Manipur in the south, forming a part of what are known as the Seven Sisters, the seven states of north-east India, full of rolling hills and verdant rain forests.

-The Naga people, comprising 16 proud tribes were once fearsome warriors and head hunters who have retained much of their traditional and cultural heritage, visible in their elaborate costumes and ritualistic headdresses which incorporate tiger tusks, bear skins, hornbill feathers and other symbolic accoutrements.
+The Naga people, made up of 16 proud tribes, were once fearsome warriors and head hunters, who have retained much of their traditional and cultural heritage, visible in their elaborate costumes and ritual headdresses which incorporate bear skins, hornbill feathers and other symbolic accoutrements.

 Set amidst verdant forest land, with the sounds of a mountain brook nearby, is Kohima Camp, Nagaland.
 Here, our luxury tents offer you a glamping experience like never before.
 Each Tent has a private sit-out that overlooks scenic mountain vistas.
 The tents come with a plush four poster bed, and tastefully curated signature camp furniture inspired by safari canvas luxury interspersed with colonial charms.

 The venue of the Hornbill Festival is a few minutes' drive from our camp location.
 Kohima camp offers travellers a warm embrace of home after a day of fun and festivities at the Hornbill Festival and also our well curated signature experiences.

 Tucked away in the north east of India, Nagaland is truly a treasure trove of culture.
 Our signature itineraries are designed to take you on an escapade where you can truly experience this fascinating culture of the Naga tribes.